variant-inc/react-native-variant-chat/README.md

 });
 ```

-Add the chat reducer to your apps combined reducer.
+Add the chat reducer to the consuming apps combined reducer.

 ```javascript
 import {variantChatReducer} from 'react-native-variant-chat';